flame-engine/flame/packages/flame_flare/README.md

 Integrate awesome [Flare animations](https://rive.app/explore/popular/trending/all) to your [Flame](https://flame-engine.org/) game.

+> :warning: **Flare is deprecated and no longer supported.** Please consider upgrading to Rive.
+Also, to run this, you must use `--no-sound-null-safety`, as the latest released version of Flare does not support NS.
+Use at your own risk.
 ## Install

 Add `flame_flare` as a dependency in your `pubspec.yaml` file ([what?](https://flutter.io/using-packages/)).